About This Guide

 See Full Review →

 The Philips Sonicare 4100 at $40 is the best electric toothbrush under $100 for most buyers — and one of the best values in the entire electric toothbrush market regardless of price.
 Sonic technology vibrates at 31,000 brush strokes per minute, generating fluid dynamics that extend cleaning action beyond the bristle contact zone into the gaps between teeth.
 Clinical studies show Sonicare technology removes up to 7x more plaque than a manual toothbrush after 4 weeks.
 The SenseIQ pressure sensor alerts you when you're brushing too hard — excessive pressure is the primary cause of gum recession and enamel erosion from brushing.
-One 2-minute QuadPacer mode guides you through all four mouth quadrants at 30-second intervals, matching the ADA-recommended brushing time and pattern.
+One 2-minute QuadPacer mode guides you through all two mouth quadrants at 30-second intervals, matching the ADA-recommended brushing time and pattern.

 At $40, the Sonicare 4100 is the best-documented entry point into proven electric toothbrush technology.
 Sonicare's clinical research library is the largest in the electric toothbrush category — the 4100's core technology is the same sonic mechanism that drives models at 3-4x the price.
 The premium tiers (5900, DiamondClean) add features like app connectivity, multiple brushing modes, and travel cases, but don't improve the fundamental plaque removal performance that the 4100 delivers for $40.